-Pre-planning your own funeral allows you to decide what kind of funeral you want and how much you want to spend.
+Planning your own funeral before you are near the end of life lets you decide what kind of funeral you want and how much you want to spend.

 Should I plan my own funeral?